MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 `<mz-log-variant>` names.
 Once we remove the arrangement-based introspection tables, we can also drop the suffix.

-When a new replica is created, the coordinator adds its introspection tables to the respective introspection views.
+When a new replica is created, the coordinator adds its introspection sources to the respective introspection views.

-When a replica is dropped, the coordinator removes its introspection tables from the respective introspection views.
+When a replica is dropped, the coordinator removes its introspection sources from the respective introspection views.

 ### Feature Flag